-The Company has devised proper systems to ensure compliance with theprovisions of all applicable Secretarial Standards issued by the Institute of CompanySecretaries of India and that such systems are adequate and operating effectively.
+The company has devised proper systems to ensure compliance with theprovisions of all applicable secretarial standards issued by the Institute of CompanySecretaries of India and that such systems are adequate and operating effectively.

-Pursuant to Section 148 of the Act read with the Companies (CostRecords and Audit) Rules 2014 the Cost Accounting Records maintained by the Company inrespect of its Bulk Drugs and Formulations activity are required to be audited by CostAuditors.
-The Board of Directors of the Company has on the recommendation of the AuditCommittee appointed M/s.
+Pursuant to Section 148 of the Act read with the Companies (CostRecords and Audit) Rules 2014 the Cost Accounting Records maintained by the company arerequired to be audited by cost auditors.
+The Board of Directors of the company on therecommendation of the Audit Committee has appointed M/s.
 Vijender Sharma & Co.
-CostAccountants as the Cost Auditorof the Company for the financial year ended 31st March 2020 at a remunerationof Rs 2.00 Lakhs subject to the ratification of their remuneration by the shareholders inthe ensuing Annual General Meeting.
+CostAccountants as the Cost Auditor of the company for the financial year ended 31stMarch 2023 at a remuneration of Rs 2.00 Lakh subject to the ratification of theirremuneration by the members in the ensuing AGM.

 INTERNAL FINANCIAL CONTROLS

-The company has an Internal Control System commensurate with the sizescale and complexity of its operations.
-The internal financial controls are adequate andare operating effectively so as to ensure orderly and efficient conduct of business operations.The company's internal financial control procedures ensure that company'sfinancial statements are reliable and prepared in accordance with the applicable laws.
+The company has an internal control system commensurate with the sizescale and complexity of its operations.
+The internal financial controls are adequate andare operating effectively to ensure orderly and efficient conduct of business operations.The company's internal financial control procedures ensure that company's financialstatements are reliable and prepared in accordance with the applicable laws.

 CORPORATE SOCIAL RESPONSIBILITY

-The Corporate Social Responsibility (CSR) Committee of the Company wasconstituted by the Board on 10' May 2016 to monitor implementation of CSR activities bythe Company in accordance with Section 135 read with Schedule VII of the Act.
-Based on therecommendation of the CSR Committee your Board has adopted a CSR Policy indicating theactivities to be undertaken by the Company as specified in Schedule VII.
+The Corporate Social Responsibility ('CSR') Committee of the companywas constituted by the Board to monitor implementation of CSR activities by the company inaccordance with Section 135 read with Schedule VII of the Act read with (Corporate SocialResponsibility Policy) Rules 2014 as amended.
+The composition of the CSR Committee CSRpolicy projects and annual action plan have been placed on the website of the company.Based on the recommendation of the CSR Committee your Board has adopted a CSR policyindicating the activities to be undertaken by the company as specified in Schedule VII ofthe Act.

 DISCLOSURE UNDER THE SEXUAL HARASSMENT OF WOMEN AT WORKPLACE(PREVENTION PROHIBITION AND REDRESSAL) ACT 2013

-The Company has in place a policy on Prevention Prohibition andRedressal of Sexual Harassment of Women at Workplace pursuant to the requirements of TheSexual Harassment of Women at Workplace (Prevention Prohibition and Redressal) Act 2013.An Internal Complaints Committee (ICC) has been set up to redress complaints receivedregarding sexual harassment.
-The policy has set guidelines on the redressal and enquiryprocess that is to be followed by complainants and the ICC while dealing with issuesrelated to sexual harassment at the work place.
+The company has in place a policy on prevention prohibition andredressal of sexual harassment of women at workplace pursuant to the requirements of theSexual Harassment of Women at Workplace (Prevention Prohibition and Redressal) Act 2013.An Internal Complaints Committee ('ICC') has been set up to redress complaints receivedregarding sexual harassment.
+The policy has set guidelines on the redressal and enquiryprocess that is to be followed by complainants and the ICC while dealing with issuesrelated to sexual harassment at the workplace.
 All women employees whether permanenttemporary contractual and trainees are covered under this policy.
-The Company has notreceived any complaint during the year.
+The company has notreceived any complaint during the year.